nus-cs2103-AY1920S1/duke/docs/README.md

 ## Usage

-You can start up **Rori** by running up Rori.jar file found in ./build/libs/Rori-1.0.3.jar, or subsequently you could clone the repo and run on the root folder using:
+You can start up **Rori** by running up the `rori-version.jar` file found in `./build/libs/rori-1.0.3.jar`, or subsequently you could clone the repo and run on the root folder using:
 ```
 gradlew run
 ```